 Do use another internet browser

-You can easily safeguard your passwords and browsing histories if you use alternate internet browsers while traveling or on the go.
+You can easily safeguard your passwords and browsing histories if you use alternate internet browsers while travelling or on the go.
 Similarly, you can browse the sites in incognito mode that do not require passwords at all.

 Do secure your important devices and apps